mojtaba96/mojtaba96/README.md

 - 👋 Hi, I’m Mojtaba
-- 🎓 Graduate from Yazd University/Iran with bachelor degree.
+- 🎓 Graduate from Yazd University/Iran with a bachelor's degree.
 Major in CS.
-- 🎓 MSc Computer science at Shahid Beheshti University/Iran.
-Data Mining
+- 🎓 MSc Computer Science at Shahid Beheshti University/Iran.
+Data Mining.
+- 🎓 MSc Computer Science at the University of Genova/Italy.
+Artificial Inteligence.
-- 👀 Interested in C++, Python, Blockchain, Cryptocurrency, Deep learning, Machine learning, Web3 and Distributed Systems.💻
+- 👀 Interested in C++, Python, Blockchain, Cryptocurrency, Deep learning, and Machine learning.💻

 <!---